Why This Matters to Me

 - Look for education that includes hands-on practice—giving you opportunity to engage not only your mind and emotions but also your body.
 Ideally, this final form of education should provide you space to both practice your craft and to receive feedback.

 Recently, I started a project I called SceneStudy.
 I stopped the project when I realized I was trying to put something online that could only be done (at least how I envisioned) in person.
-My ultimate vision was to host live experiences in which participants would write a book or make a movie together while working with guides.
+My ultimate vision was to host live experiences in which participants would write a book or make a short film together while working with guides.
 The guides would observe and provide practical and personal feedback, helping participants grow as artists and as people.
 This would be a form of education with engagement at the center.

 Of course, you don’t have to travel somewhere or experience an intense retreat like this to be engaged in your learning and development.
 But you do have to be proactive about finding what works for you.